viboes/std-make/doc/proposal/monads/Monads.md

 ### *Monad* requirements

-A *Monad* is a type constructor that in addition to supporting *Applicative*  supports the `chain` function.
+A *Monad* is a type constructor that in addition to supporting *Applicative*  supports the `bind` function.
 A type constructor `TC` meets the requirements of *Monad* if:

 * `TC` is an *TypeConstructor*
 * for any T *EqualityComparable* *DefaultConstructible*, and *Destructible*, `invoke_t<TC,T>` satisfies the requirements of *EqualityComparable* *DefaultConstructible*, and *Destructible*,